Skip to main content

 sys.path.insert(0, '../python_modules')

-import neon_aop_hyperspectral as neon_hs;
+import neon_aop_hyperspectral as neon_hs

 The first function we will use is aop_h5refl2array.
 We encourage you to look through the code to understand what it is doing behind the scenes.
 This function automates the steps required to read AOP hdf5 reflectance files into a Python numpy array.
 This function also cleans the data: it sets any no data values within the reflectance tile to nan (not a number) and applies the reflectance scale factor so the final array that is returned represents unitless scaled reflectance, with values ranging between 0 and 1 (0-100%).

-If you forget what this function does, or don't want to scroll up to read the docstrings, remember you can use help or ? to display the associated docstrings.
+Data Tip: If you forget the inputs to a function or want to see more details on what the function does, you can use help() or ? to display the associated docstrings.

 help(neon_hs.aop_h5refl2array)